denten-courses/technologies-of-dissent/2017-fall/README.md

 `Lab:`  Markdown + Pandoc.

-### Week 8: Piracy and Shadow Libraries
+### Week 9: Media Piracy and Shadow Libraries

 - Robert Darnton, “The Science of Piracy.”
+- Selections from *Abigail De Kosnik: Rouge Archives: Digital Cultural Memory and Media Fandom.*
 - “A Short History of Book Piracy” by Bodó Balázs.
-- “The Darknet and the Future of Content Distribution” by Peter Biddle, et.al.
 - "The Darknet: A Digital Copyright Revolution" by Jessica Wood.
-- “The Pirate Kingdom” in Ravi Sundaram’s Pirate Modernity.

 `Explore:` Stop Online Piracy Act (SOPA) documents

 `Lab:` Shell scripting.

-### Week 9: Crypto-anarchism, Cypherpunks
+### Week 10: Cryptography

 - Timothy C. May, "The Crypto Anarchist Manifesto" and “Crypto Anarchy and Virtual Communities.”